AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

       borrowing operation, except for a single occurrence of the root object of the expression (see :ref:`access-types`).

 except when the context itself occurs within a declare expression.
+For purposes of the above rule, a generic actual parameter corresponding to a generic formal object of mode **in out** is considered to be an object renaming declaration which renames the named object.

 [An expression in one of these contexts may read a constant which is initialized with the value of a variable.]